 - 30 g cornstarch

-– In a large bowl, mix the flour, powdered sugar, chopped butter, almond powder and salt.
+- Mix the flour, powdered sugar, chopped butter, almond powder and salt in a large bowl.
 Then add the egg to the mixture.
 Mix and form into a ball.

-– Using a rolling pin, roll out your dough between two baking sheets (about 2mm thick).
+- Using a rolling pin, roll out the dough between two baking sheets (approx. 2mm thick).
 Refrigerate for at least 30 minutes.

-– Remove your pastry from the fridge and place in a tart tin.
-Prick your shortbread dough with a fork to prevent it from puffing up during baking.
-Then cover your pie dough with parchment paper and dried beans (again to prevent puffing) Bake your dough for 15 minutes.
+- Remove your dough from the fridge and place in a tart tin.
+Prick your shortcrust pastry with a fork to prevent it from puffing up during baking.
+Then line the pastry with parchment paper and dried beans (again to prevent puffing) and bake for 15 minutes.

-– Take your dough out of the oven, remove the dried beans and parchment paper and leave to cool to room temperature.
+- Remove the pastry from the oven, remove the beans and parchment paper and leave to cool to room temperature.

-– Pour the milk and split vanilla pod into a large saucepan.
-Scrape the pod with a knife to extract the “caviar”.
+- Pour the milk and split vanilla pod into a large saucepan.
+Scrape the pod with a knife to remove the “caviar”.
 Then bring the mixture to the boil.

-– As an aside, mix the eggs and sugar in a bowl.
-Whisk the mixture vigorously until it whitens.
+- As an aside, mix the eggs and sugar in a bowl.
+Whisk vigorously until the mixture whitens.
 Gently stir in the cornstarch and vanilla milk, while still hot.
 Pour the mixture into a saucepan and stir continuously for 3 minutes, until creamy.
 Pour the custard into a bowl.
 Cover the bowl with cling film and chill in the fridge for at least 30 minutes.

 - Wash and halve the strawberries.

-– Finally, spread the pastry cream over your baked tart shell.
-Carefully arrange the halved strawberries on your tart.
+- Finally, spread the custard over your baked tart base.
+Carefully arrange the halved strawberries on top.
 Chill until ready to serve.

-And because everything small is cute, why not try a mini version of this Chef recipe, with strawberry tarts?
-Enjoy your meal!
+And because everything small is cute, why not try a mini version of this Chef’s recipe, with strawberry tarts?
+Enjoy!